-Each year in the Introduction to Entrepreneurial Management for non-business majors (MHR 322) course the students are able to apply what they are learning on a class project — coming up with ideas for a simple T-shirt design, developing a marketing plan and selling it to their target customer segment.
+Each year in the Introduction to Entrepreneurial Management for non-business majors course (MHR 322) the students are able to apply what they are learning on a class project — coming up with ideas for a T-shirt design, developing a marketing plan and selling it to their target customer segment.

-In this class, students learn the basics of entrepreneurship by covering topics like founding teams, assessing ideas, customer discovery and investors in new ventures.
+In this class, students learn and apply the basics of entrepreneurship by covering topics like founding teams, assessing ideas, customer discovery and investing in new ventures.

 This year in MHR 322, three students, Enrique Banez, Drew Cobin, and Shaun Luce, took the task of designing T-shirts close to the hearts of UW-Madison students, faculty, alumni, and fans.
-They designed a T-shirt dedicated to former chancellor Rebecca Blank who announced her battle with pancreatic cancer earlier this year.
-In discussing with the former chancellor, they decided that the profits will go to the Carbone Cancer Center.
+They designed a T-shirt dedicated to former chancellor Rebecca Blank who announced her battle with pancreatic cancer over the summer.
+In discussions with the former chancellor, they decided that the profits will go to the UW Carbone Cancer Center.

 The three students are all pursuing the Certificate in Entrepreneurship through the Wisconsin School of Business.
 However, each of them say that they would have never been able to guess the true extent to what MHR 322 has taught them.